jeromekelleher/ercs/docs/source/index.rst

 In this model, individuals occupy a fixed location and all movement and reproduction occur as a result of extinction/recolonisation *events*.
 Events fall randomly in space, independent of the location of extant individuals.
-In each event some fraction of the local population dies and replaced by the descendants of a small number of parents, drawn randomly from the population immediately before the event.
+In each event, some of the nearby individuals
+die and are replaced by the descendants of a small number of parents, drawn randomly from the population immediately before the event.
 See [E08]_, [BEV10]_, [BKE10]_  and [BEV12]_ for discussions of the model, its background, and detailed mathematical